IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb_pool.html.markdown

 In addition to all argument reference list, you can access the following attribute reference after your resource is created.

 - `id` - (String) The unique identifier of the load balancer pool.
 The ID is composed of `<lb_id>/<pool_id>`.
+- `failsafe_policy` - (List) The failsafe policy to use for this pool.If unspecified, the default failsafe policy action from the profile will be used.
+	Nested schema for **failsafe_policy**:
+	- `healthy_member_threshold_count` - (Integer) The healthy member count at which the failsafe policy action will be triggered.
+At present, this is always `0`, but may be modifiable in the future.
+The minimum value is `0`.
+	- `target` - (List) If `action` is `forward`, the target pool to forward to.If `action` is `fail`, this property will be absent.The targets supported by this property may[expand](https://cloud.ibm.com/apidocs/vpc#property-value-expansion) in the future.
+		Nested schema for **target**:
+		- `deleted` - (List) If present, this property indicates the referenced resource has been deleted, and providessome supplementary information.
+			Nested schema for **deleted**:
+			- `more_info` - (String) Link to documentation about deleted resources.
+		- `href` - (String) The URL for this load balancer pool.
+		- `id` - (String) The unique identifier for this load balancer pool.
+		- `name` - (String) The name for this load balancer pool.
+The name is unique across all pools for the load balancer.
 - `provisioning_status` - (String) The status of load balancer pool.
 - `pool_id` - (String) ID of the load balancer pool.
 - `related_crn` - (String) The CRN of the load balancer resource.